sowcow/ogden-german/README.md

 ## Future

+- have translations in a yaml file so that they are editable and generate json from there
 - words usage examples
   * I have example sentences with translations ready
   * But adding them should increace the data file size significally (currently the file is 400k with no examples)